-If you’re not currently able to visit the capital, you can still enjoy culture from your couch with our pick of virtual London museum exhibitions, all for free!
+If you’re not able to visit the capital, you can still enjoy culture from your couch with our pick of virtual London museum exhibitions, all for free!

 Virtual exhibitions to enjoy at home